 At Your Appointment

-• A staff member (also wearing a mask) will greet you, take your temperature and then escort you from the reception area to a treatment room.
+• A staff member (also wearing a mask) will greet you and then escort you from the reception area to a treatment room.

 • All clinical staff are wearing high level surgical filtration masks/respirator (N95), face shields, gloves, gowns, head covering and booties.